Nasi Lemak

 13 g

-Every bite is then enjoyed with some fried anchovies which are crispy.
-Fresh cucumbers are also a must.
-Most importantly, sambal!
+Every bite is then enjoyed with the accompanying dish and ingredients.
+Saucy sambal brings the dish together.
 It is made a chilli paste condiment that is savoury and spicy, with a hint of tamarind.
 This dish has it all flavour profile you can ever imagine!

 Meaning of Nasi Lemak

 In Malay, it means ‘rice’ and ‘fat’.
-However, the ‘fat’ refers to the creaminess of the coconut milk which is used in cooking the rice.
-It is a very popular dish that is widely available at roadside stalls, markets, food courts in shopping malls and even in 5 stars hotels throughout Malaysia.
+However, lemak also means richness.
+That refers to the creaminess of the coconut milk which is used in cooking the rice.

-The rice is a crucial component to the dish.
+The fluffy rice is a crucial component to the dish.
 A Malay uncle (family friend) once said, most nasi lemak today are not good because they tend to cut down on the coconut milk due to cost.
-In this recipe, I made sure that the coconut milk is sufficient!
+This recipe has the perfect ratio of coconut milk to water.

 Do not use too much coconut milk or you will notice the fats clumping up in the rice once cooked, making it soggy instead of fluffy.